iit-cs429/main/assignments/assignment3/README.md

   - F1
   - Mean Average Precision (MAP)

-4. Enter the results in the table in [Results.md](Results.md).
+4. Enter the results in the table in [Results.md](Results.md) in your private repository.

 5. For RSV, compute a precision/recall curve and plot it using [matplotlib](http://matplotlib.org/).
-Save it to a file called `pr.png`.
+Save it to a file called `pr.png`; commit that file to your private repository.